 Many concepts from ordinary mathematics were originally developed in the course of a particular application, such that the original definition of the concept is tied to that application.
 The modern definition (typically some kind of structured set) is then obtained by a process of abstraction.
-Sometimes this history is remembered in the terminology, with the original notion being called concrete and the later notion called abstract.
+Sometimes this history is remembered in the terminology, often with the original notion being called concrete and the later notion called abstract.

 It then becomes possible to define the concrete notion in terms of the abstract one (so giving an abstract definition of the original concrete concept); usually, a concrete structure is then an abstract structure equipped with some extra stuff.
 Sometimes there is also a representation theorem? showing that every abstract structure arises from some concrete structure (but sometimes this is false).